AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/manage-allocation-percentage-on-tasks.md

 filename: manage-allocation-percentage-on-tasks
 product-area: projects;user-management
 navigation-topic: assign-tasks
-title: Manage allocation percentage on tasks
+title: Manage user or role allocation percentage on tasks
 description: Allocation percentage represents the amount of time an assigned resource is planned to work on a task in a day.
 It is the percent of a work day (according to the user or project schedule) at which a resource is allocated throughout the duration of the task.
 ---

-# Manage allocation percentage on tasks
+# Manage user or role allocation percentage on tasks

 Allocation percentage represents the amount of time an assigned resource is planned to work on a task in a day.
 It is the percent of a work day (according to the user or project schedule) at which a resource is allocated throughout the duration of the task.